 While U.S. home prices grew at record speed in December, rising mortgage rates threatened rapid price appreciation as buyers were sidelined by affordability concerns.
 S&P Case-Shiller’s National Home Price Index reported 18.80 percent year-over-year home price growth in December.

 S&P Case-Shiller Home Price Indices reported slower home price growth in November.
 Rising mortgage rates and high home prices sidelined first-time and moderate-income buyers and investors who fear buying at the peak of today’s housing markets only to face lower home values when home prices cool off.

-Last week’s economic reports included NAHB Housing Market Indexes along with readings on housing starts, building permits and existing home sales.
-Weekly readings on mortgage rates and new jobless claims were also released.
+Last week’s economic reports included readings from the National Association of Home Builders on housing markets, Commerce Department data on building permits issued, and housing starts.
+The National Association of Realtors(R) reported on sales of previously-owned homes.
+Weekly reports on mortgage rates and jobless claims were also released.

 Last week’s economic reporting included readings on inflation, core inflation, and minutes of the Fed’s Federal Open Market Committee meeting held on September 22 and 23.
 Weekly readings on mortgage rates and jobless claims were also published.

 Last week’s economic reporting included readings from the National Association of Home Builders Housing Market Index, data on sales of new and previously-owned homes, and weekly reports on mortgage rates and jobless claims.